 Nonprofit groups spring to life when people come together over a specific issue.
-That happened in Davenport some six years ago when an aggressively vocal group that called itself Davenport Concerned Citizens (DCC) came into being.
+That happened in Davenport some 13 years ago when an aggressively vocal group that called itself Davenport Concerned Citizens (DCC) came into being.

-They organized a movement that would allow septic-tank owners to keep their systems in the face of the city’s desire to compel residents off of them.
+Then in about 2012, they organized a movement that would allow septic-tank owners to keep their systems in the face of the city’s desire to compel residents off of them.
 The plan was for all to be connected to a municipal-wide system.

 According to The Ledger, with this project, there would’ve been an infusion into the city of “$2.325 million” from the USDA, scot-free.
 There would’ve been a loan and city funds pooled into this effort to make it happen but it didn’t.